vsoch/elm-app-catalog/README.md

 akin to looking up functions and usage for any module.
 Things that I experimented with include:

- - changing a variable named "Model" to "Counter" because it represents an integer for the counter number, and I didn't think "model" described that accurately.
- - changed name "Msg" to "Action" so it better describes the variable.
  - testing changing the smaller variable name (model -> counter) to be something other than the lowercase version of the type to ensure that this is okay to do.

 ##### Replace Html.button with Elm.Input.button